A community is more than a certain number of people living together in close proximity. Instead, it’s a living organism with a life of its own.

 Also, affordable housing should be designed in an eco-friendly and safe manner and be provided with low-maintenance landscaping.
 This has the potential to make the community surroundings more appealing to residents as well as investors.

 In short, affordable housing schemes should be undertaken with a view of inclusion and not separation.
 By integrating this demographic with the rest of the community, urban planners can enrich the locality’s appeal to all.

-At Nadi, we have a long-standing track record of clients, including rural municipality officers/planning commission, crown corporations and property developers, who are involved in the decision making planning process.
+At Nadi Group, we have a long-standing track record of clients, including rural municipality officers/planning commission, crown corporations and property developers, who are involved in the decision making planning process.
 Our team understands the need for attractive, affordable housing (such as manufactured housing communities) in neighbourhoods and have consistently provided high-value to the services we bring to our clients and home builders.
 Moreover, we help residents protect the property values of their homes.

 Our first step typically entails a background research and site analysis of the location, traffic report and soil studies.
 The findings of these studies inform us to us to adopt a design approach that is sensitive to the site’s unique topography, existing treelines, groundwater table, surface drainage and the adjacent neighbourhoods.

 This approach also guides us in the preparation of a sketch plan depicting street and lot layouts, and the location of the clubhouse, detention pond and other amenities.
 One critical aspect to the design is the carefully planned allotment of the homes in terms of optimization of the yield, reinforcement of public street frontage, sensitive alignment to neighbours and overall harmony with the site’s characteristics.

 Based on our successes in past zoning operations, we understand how to impress the viewer with the ultimate quality of the community and the need for attainable housing within the municipality areas.